amsterdamharu/selectors/README.md

 The first argument is an array of one of more functions, in the selectPeople example it is one function that selects data.
 The second argument is a function that gets the returned values of the array of functions from the first argument so in this case it gets `state.data`.
 The last function then selects people from data and returns that.

-The implementation of where `state.data` is located is only defined once, if you change it later to `state.apiResult` you only need to modify one function.
+The implementation of where `state.data` is located is only defined once, if you change it later to `state.data.apiResult` you only need to modify one function.

 Here is another example with multiple selectors where it gets the firstName and lastName of the first person in people: